-Looking for a make-ahead lunch for your lunchbox this week?
+Looking for a make-ahead lunch for your lunchbox?
 Want something easy, healthy, and filling?
-Look no further than this lentil salad — it's one more lunch salad for your repertoire, full of crisp and colorful bell pepper and onions, with nutty toasted walnuts and fragrant herbs.
+Look no further than this lentil salad — it’s one more lunch salad for your repertoire, full of crisp and colorful bell pepper and onions, with nutty toasted walnuts and fragrant herbs.
 A sweet, tangy dressing pulls it all together.

 This salad depends on a couple of ingredients.
 First, the lentils.
 It’s important to use lentils that won’t fall apart into mush as they are cooked.
 French green lentils hold their shape very well, and they would be lovely in this salad.
 You can also use Umbrian lentils, as I did here, and they have a very nice texture.

 Also, don’t skip the pomegranate molasses in the dressing; it’s the secret ingredient that pulls this all together — a little sweet, a little tangy, and very rich.
 This salad will keep very well in the refrigerator for up to five days.

 (2 to 2 1/4 cups) dry Umbrian or green French lentils

 - 4 cups